zsxkib/sportsball/README.md

 * **field_goals**: The sum of the field goals made by the team in the game.
 * **field_goals_attempted**: The sum of the field goals attempted by the team in the game.
 * **offensive_rebounds**: The number of rebounds during offense by the team in the game.
+* **assists**: The number of times the player on the team made a pass that resulted in a field goal in the game.

 #### Player